-Of primary consideration is selection of a laboratory that participates in Laboratory Accreditation Programs such as the International Laboratory Accreditation Cooperation (ILAC), American Industrial Hygiene Association Laboratory Accreditation Programs (AIHA-LAP), American Association for Laboratory Accreditation (A2LA) and/or the National Voluntary Laboratory Accreditation Program (NVLAP).
-You may ask laboratories to provide you documentation of accreditation by these and other organizations.
+A laboratory should be selected that participates in Laboratory Accreditation Programs such as the International Laboratory Accreditation Cooperation (ILAC), American Industrial Hygiene Association Laboratory Accreditation Programs (AIHA-LAP), American Association for Laboratory Accreditation (A2LA) and/or the National Voluntary Laboratory Accreditation Program (NVLAP).
+You may ask laboratories to provide documentation of accreditation by these and other organizations.

 - Does the laboratory perform the required analysis?

-- What are my requirments for quality assurance and does the laboratory quality assurance meet these requirements?
+- What are my requirements for quality assurance and does the laboratory quality assurance meet these requirements?

 - Does the analytical report contain the information I need?

 - Are detection limits reported and are they sufficiently low?